OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 right syntax to use near '\'' at line 1
 ```

-One complete UNION SELECT with version() can also help to know the back end database.
+One complete UNION SELECT with version() can also help to know the backend database.

 `SELECT id, name FROM users WHERE id=1 UNION SELECT 1, version() limit 1,1`